z0rr0/blog/posts/go-generators/go_generators.md

 ###  Channel generator

 Go channel is a nice mechanism for concurrency communication.
-One goroutine writes (generate) data to channel and another reads this value.
+One goroutine sends (generate) data to a channel and another receives the value.
 Every time we work only with one item.

 ```go
 import "fmt"